MissProgramm/demo/README.md

 it hides overall screen , for pop-up button and restrict user to view this and after view real content

 # FlatList()
+for every object , not write every time properties use flatlist and then its data and render data like in oop we create class and its object

+# Navigation